jjcapellan/maze-generator/README.md

 ## Dependencies
 The Maze class uses plain javascript and not needs other libraries.
-For the demo was used the game framework [Phaser 3](https://phaser.io/).
+For the demo was used the game framework [Phaser 3](https://phaser.io/) and the gui library [dat.GUI](https://github.com/dataarts/dat.gui).